 Your WW Coach will be with you every step of the way on your journey to achieving your goal weight – to find out more about becoming a gold member, speak to them today!

 A. Children and young people, and currently online only members cannot be awarded Gold Membership.

 Q. I still want my Online tools, how do I get access to these?

 A. Gold members can purchase 4 week bundle of digital codes at their workshop.

 Q. How do I maintain my Gold membership?

 A. Gold members should weigh at least once a every 10 weeks to maintain their Gold membership status; if you go 5lb above or below your goal weight, you will pay a weekly fee.
-Our Wellness Coaches will be there to get you back on track.
+Our WW Coaches will be there to get you back on track.